Okpogho

+Read also: Okpogho Diji: The Forgotten Warriors of Ogbodume-Ofilofi settlement - A Tale of Resilience and Legacy.

 The people of Okpogho displayed exceptional creative abilities, as they settled in distinct regions of a place which is now referred to as Ezeagu, a local government area in Enugu state.

 Population

 The last known population of Okppgho was 342,800 (2015) which is about 0.188% of the Nigeria population.
 If population growth rate would be same as in period 1991-2015 (+5.05%/year), Okpogho population in 2021 would be: 460 636*.

 Demographics

 Okpogho is generally populated by the Igbo people..

 Infrastructure

 Education

 The People of Okpogho loves Education and focuses on early child Education at all cost usually born partly by the community and the government on the other part.
 The community provided resources such as transportation means to convey pupils to school as well as structures for academic excellence.

+Ona Okpogho (OnaDoo or Ona Okpogho)

+In the ancient times, the Manilla branded by the colonial masters.
+Copper and Steel bracelets and leg bands were the principal 'money' and they were usually worn by women to display their husband's wealth.
+Early Portuguese traders thus found a preexisting and very convenient willingness to accept unlimited numbers of these 'bracelets'.

+A report by the British Consul of Fernando Po in 1856 listed five different patterns of manillas in use in Nigeria.
+The Antony Manilla was good in all interior markets; the Congo Simgolo or 'bottle-necked' was good only at Opungo market; the Onadoo was best for Old Calabar, Igbo country between Bonny New Kalabari and the kingdom of Okrika; the Finniman Fawfinna was passable in Juju Town and Qua Market, but only half the worth of the Antony; and the Cutta Antony was valued by the people at Umballa.

+The Onadoo was largely made of steel by the experienced Okpogho Blacksmiths who then shipped them to Calabar.
+Calabar was the chief city of the ancient Eastern Nigerian coastal kingdom of that name.
+The word and the name Okpogho was indigenous to the Okpogho people, the adoption of Okpogho as an Efik word for money was related to the use of the Ona-Okpogho instead of their "okụk' or "ọkVk" in trades.
+The word 'okpoko' is synonymous with 'money' or 'brass' in several West African languages like Calabar, Efik, Ibibio, and the Bonny New Kalabari and the kingdom of Okrika.